How to Boost Your Social Media Strength

 2020 Social Trends

-There are a number of interesting trends and statistics from Hootsuite and SmartInsights to help steer you in the right direction within the current social landscape.
-Here are some of the key findings:
+Here are some interesting trends to help steer you in the right direction within the current social landscape:

 - A Fine Line — 70% of social users expect brands to be globally conscious and take a public stand on issues.
 But 55% of also people say they would boycott brands whose views don’t align with theirs.
 It’s very much a double-edged sword.
 Learn how to navigate this: Brands Creating Change in the Conscious Consumer Era.